rackerlabs/rackspace-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

 The following instructions detail installation procedures for APT-based, RPM-based, or other Linux distributions.

-### Install the agent on APT-based systems, such as Ubuntu and Debian
+### Install the agent on APT-based systems, such as Ubuntu &reg; and Debian

 1. Use SSH to log in to your server, and run any commands as a user with sudo or superuser privileges.